Belding's ground squirrel: Alarm calls

-Belding's ground squirrels are prey for various predators such as coyotes, bobcats, weasels, eagles and badgers.
-Ground squirrels will also perceive humans, livestock and cars as threats.
-Ground squirrels have two specific alarm calls used to warn others of predators.
-One call, known as the churr call or the trill, is made of a series of more than five notes given rapidly.
+Belding's ground squirrels are preyed on by various mammals (e.g., coyotes, badgers, and weasels) and birds (e.g., red-tailed and rough-legged hawks).
+Ground squirrels also perceive humans, livestock, and cars as threats.
+Belding's ground squirrels respond to predators by giving two distinct types of alarm calls.
+The first, known as the churr call or the trill, is made as a series of 5 or more notes, given rapidly.
 These calls are given for predators that pose less immediate threats, usually terrestrial predators.
-Individuals that are close to the alarm caller will respond by standing on their back legs (posting), running on a rock to get a better view of the predator or by returning to their core area.
+After sighting terrestrial predators, nearby ground squirrels do not call until they make it to safety whereas animals that are farther away seek a convenient vantage point (a rock or dirt mound) where the alarm callers stand on their hind legs (posting), to get a better view and keep track of the predator.

-Another alarm call is known as the whistle, which is a single high-pitched note.
+The second alarm call, known as the whistle, is made as a single high-pitched note.
 This call is made in response to immediate threats, usually aerial ones.
-All individuals in hearing range will exhibit evasive behavior such as crouching or fleeing into the nearest shelter.
-When running from aerial predators, squirrels call while escaping.
-By contrast, when running from terrestrial predators, escaping squirrels do not call until they make it to safety.
-In addition, with aerial predators, all squirrels will call while with terrestrial predators, only females with kin will call.
-The squirrel that first sounds the alarm posts while calling, looking at the predator and will not try to hide.
+All individuals in hearing range will exhibit evasive behavior such as crouching or, more commonly, fleeing into the nearest shelter.
+When escaping from aerial predators, squirrels call while they are running.
+In addition, with aerial predators, males and females will call whereas with terrestrial predators only females with kin give alarm calls.
+The implication is that trills function to warn kin of impending danger (nepotism), whereas whistles benefit the callers themselves.
+By sounding the alarm, callers signal that a predator is rapidly approaching.
+Listeners to rush for shelter, calling as they go, thereby creating predator-confusing pandemonium due to the sudden appearance of a group of running, vocalizing animals.
+This may reduce the likelihood that any one individual caller will be caught.